Understanding Cresthill Academy Tuition

 Finding the right daycare is a huge decision, and figuring out how to budget for it is a major piece of the puzzle.
 The good news is you don’t have to figure it all out on your own.
 There are several resources available to help make high-quality child care more affordable for your family.
 From government assistance to workplace benefits, exploring these options can significantly ease the financial side of things, letting you focus on finding the perfect fit for your little one.

-Tax Credits and FSAs
+Using Tax Credits and FSAs to Your Advantage

 Don’t overlook the financial tools that can help you at tax time.
 The Child and Dependent Care Tax Credit is a federal credit that can reduce your tax bill based on your child care expenses.
 It’s a dollar-for-dollar reduction of the taxes you owe, which can make a real difference.
 Another great option is a Dependent Care Flexible Spending Account (FSA), which may be offered by your employer.
 An FSA allows you to set aside pre-tax dollars from your paycheck specifically for child care costs.
 Using pre-tax money means you lower your taxable income, saving you money right from the start.